Baz Lurhmann’s crazy.

 Yes, that’s an actual endorsement.
 Not a “damning with faint praise.”
 It’s a great film, filled to bursting with life and vigor and the joy and beauty of movies and dancing and a whole lot of fun.
 (Also, PG for mild language and sensuality.
 And because competitive ballroom dancing costumes are the only things in the world crazier than Baz Luhrmann.)

-The ending’s left me grinning goofily every time I’ve seen it.
+The ending (SPOILERS!) has left me grinning goofily every time I’ve seen it.
 And I’m sure it will again.
 Because I’ll definitely watch it again.
 And again.
 And again.

 Interesting side note: Luhrmann’s mother was a ballroom dance teacher and dress shop owner, and his father was a farmer.
 The movie (and Baz) make a bit more sense once you know that.
 But don’t worry…only a bit.